RobertFlexx/Powder-Sandbox-GameHub/README.md

 * Cross-platform using **.NET 8**
 * Modular OOP in C#
+* High performance scalability in C#
+* Beautiful mathematical aspects in F#
 * Functional logic and pattern matching in F#
 * Support for extended color output and sound (where available)